MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal-portal.md

     > [!NOTE]
     > The time required to run a circuit on the QPU depends on current queue times.
 You can view the average queue time for a target by selecting the **Providers** blade of your workspace.

-1. Submit the program to the PASQAL quantum provider.
-For example, add a new cell and submit the program to the [PASQAL Emu-TN target](xref:microsoft.quantum.providers.pasqal#emu-tn).
+1. Submit the program to PASQAL.
+For example, add a new cell and submit the program to [PASQAL Emu-TN target](xref:microsoft.quantum.providers.pasqal#emu-tn).

     ```python
     target = workspace.get_targets(name="pasqal.sim.emu-tn")